Reward Models Inherit Value Biases from Pretraining: Limitations Conclusion

 \subsubsection{Acknowledgments}

+Thank you to Rui Yang, Owain Evans, Carroll Wainwright, Amanda Askell, and Jordan Fisher for helpful discussions.
 BC is supported by the Clarendon Fund.
 JT is supported by a postdoctoral fellowship from the Natural Sciences and Engineering Research Council of Canada (NSERC) [PDF-578249].
 HK is supported by the Economic and Social Research Council [ES/P000649/1].
 CS is supported by a Wellcome Trust Discovery Award [227928/Z/23/Z] and an ATRAE Award from the Agencia Estatal de Investigación (AEI).